OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

 - Refreshed our security policies and training
 - Made sure our documentation matched our actions at every step of the development lifecycle

-The hard work paid off in late 2022, as we successfully passed our audits and received our official ISO27001 certification.
+The hard work paid off late 2022, as we successfully passed our audits and received our official ISO 27001 certification.
 We hope this certification gives you peace of mind.

 The certificate will be on our website to download soon, but our journey doesn't end there.
-We aim to add to our security qualifications in 2023, so keep your eyes peeled for new developments.
+We aim to add to our security qualifications in 2023, so stay tuned for new developments.
---->

 ### We launched the DevOps engineer's handbook

 DevOps can be confusing, so we created the [DevOps engineer's handbook](https://octopus.com/devops/) to help others learn about its processes and philosophies.